 To comprehend the riddle of Venus’ climate, the Japanese spacecraft Akatsuki started its circle of Venus in December 2015.
 One of the observational instruments of Akatsuki is an infrared camera “IR2” that estimates wavelengths of 2 μm (0.002 mm).
 This camera can catch a detailed cloud morphology of the lower cloud levels, around 50 km from the surface.
-Optical and ultraviolet rays are hindered by the upper cloud layers, however, on account of infrared technology, dynamic structures of the lower clouds are step by step being uncovered.
+The upper cloud layers hinder optical and ultraviolet rays; however, the lower clouds’ dynamic structures are uncovered step by step on account of infrared technology.

 AFES-Venus had just succeeded with regards to repeating superrotational winds and polar temperature structures of the Venus atmosphere.
 Utilizing the Earth Simulator, a supercomputer system given by the Japan Agency to Marine-Earth Science and Technology (JAMSTEC), the examination group made numerical recreations at high spatial goals.
-Nonetheless, in view of the low nature of observational information before Akatsuki, it was difficult to demonstrate whether these simulations were precise reproductions.
+Nonetheless, given the low nature of observational information before Akatsuki, it wasn’t easy to demonstrate whether these simulations were precise reproductions.

 This investigation thought about point by point observational information of the lower cloud levels of Venus taken by Akatsuki’s IR2 camera with the high-resolution simulations from the AFES-Venus program.
 The left part of Figure 1 demonstrates the lower cloud dimensions of Venus caught by the IR2 camera.
 Note the practically symmetrical giant streaks over the northern and southern hemispheres.